Paralegals and Solicitors, what is the difference?

 - Pro-Bono Units: both solicitors and barristers have their own units offering free advice to consumers.
 However, these units are increasingly over utilized and as a result, there is pressure placed upon the respective professions to increase the amount of time dedicated to ‘pro-bono’ work.

 If you do need the help of a paralegal where do you look?
-There are two registers:
+There is a Paralegal Register:

-- The LPR (Licensed Paralegal Register) organised through NALP (National Association of Licensed Paralegals).
+- The NPR (National Paralegal Register) organised through NALP (National Association of Licensed Paralegals).
 You can find a paralegal by location, name or area of law.